CredibilityLab/groundhog/README.md

 [`dplyr::distinct()`](https://dplyr.tidyverse.org/reference/distinct.html)
 was modified in a non backwards-compatible way.
-Up to that date it would keep all variables but, afterward the SAME function drops all other variables, The same line of code, run in the same computer, on the same date, has one effect before june 2016 vs after.
+Up to that date it would keep all variables but, afterward the SAME function drops all other variables, The same line of code, run in the same computer, has one effect before updating {dplyr} vs after.

-With groundhogR the script tells us which version of dplyr to use keeping the same results:
+With groundhog the script tells us which version of dplyr to use keeping the same results:

 ``` r